Past 2017 Programs

 March 26, 2017

 Evidence from a recent crime + New technology applied to a cold case = Two crimes to solve!
 Do you have what it takes to be a Crime Scene Investigator?
-Test your sleuthing skills alone or in teams at our 11th Annual CSI Family Day on Sunday, March 26, 2017.
 Study the crime scenes and analyze clues left behind using UV fluorescence as well as burn pattern, blood spatter and glass breakage analyses to crack the case on two mock crimes and determine how they are connected.
-This family-friendly program is recommended for detectives ages 8+ and is offered in partnership with the University of North Texas Forensic Science Program. $5 with Museum admission.
-Group rates available.
-Reserve your tickets now and put your STEM skills to work!
+Recommended for ages 8+, this program was offered in partnership with the University of North Texas Forensic Science Program.

 April 11, 2017

-This workshop includes primary source activities and guest speakers to put into context the struggle for equal rights for all people from 1776 through today, and looking onward as students grow to become active citizens.
-Teachers will broaden their own content knowledge and develop primary source-based lesson plans that demonstrate the significance and relevance of historic civil rights milestones.
-Special Guest Speakers: Julie L. Hershenberg, J.D., M.A., M.P.T., Professor of Political Science, Collin College Ernest McMillan, Civil Rights Activist Stephen Fagin, Curator and Oral Historian, The Sixth Floor Museum at Dealey Plaza Zac Harmon, Executive Director, Old Red Museum of Dallas County History & Culture Workshop Facilitators: Ani Simmons, Education Programs Coordinator, The Sixth Floor Museum at Dealey Plaza Jenny Sweeney, Education Specialist, National Archives at Fort Worth Who: 5th–12th grade educators Credits: TEKS-aligned workshop, with 6 hours of CPE credits
+This workshop included primary source activities and guest speakers to put into context the struggle for equal rights from 1776 through today and looking onward.
+Teachers broaden their own content knowledge and develop primary source-based lesson plans that demonstrate the significance and relevance of historic civil rights milestones.
+Speakers: Julie L. Hershenberg, J.D., M.A., M.P.T., Professor of Political Science, Collin College; Ernest McMillan, Civil Rights Activist; Stephen Fagin, Curator and Oral Historian, The Sixth Floor Museum at Dealey Plaza; and Zac Harmon, Executive Director, Old Red Museum of Dallas County History & Culture.